VanderpoelLiam/automating-anki/README.md

 poetry run main
 ```

 TODO: Explain that need to have anki install on the machine and running before can run the tool.
-Also that you need to install a specific anki addon.
+Also that you need to install AnkiConnect anki addon.